NoahY/q2a-badges/README.rst

 1            Regular                First visited more than # days ago 2            Old Timer              First visited more than # days ago 3            ancestor               First visited more than # days ago

+1            100 Club               Received total of # points
+2            1,000 Club             Received total of # points
+3            10,000 Club            Received total of # points

 1            Medalist               Received total of # badges 2            Champion               Received total of # badges